 FHA Loan Benefits and Advantages:

-• Lower Interest Rate – compared to conventional loans, FHA carries a lower interest rate.
+As compared to conventional loans, FHA carries a lower interest rate.
 Since HUD insures the loan against imminent default, it is offered a lower rate.

-• Lower Down Payment – minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
+The minimum requirement for an FHA loan is only 3.5% compared to 5% on conventional loans.
 The borrower can also get a “gift” from family members to be used as a down payment on the house.

-• Lenient Credit Qualifying – required minimum credit score for an FHA loan is lower compared to the conventional counterpart.
+The required credit score for an FHA loan is lower compared to the conventional counterpart.
 We can offer an FHA loan to borrowers with middle credit scores as low as 580 FICO.
 FHA loan approval is more relax and easy.

-• Higher Debt-to-Income Ratio – FHA loans can go as high as 57% debt-to-income (DTI) ratio with an automated underwriting system approval.
+The standard FHA loan guideline for DTI is 50% and may go all the way to 55%.
+FHA loans can go as high as 57% debt-to-income (DTI) ratio with an automated underwriting system approval.
 Conventional loans can only go as high as 45% DTI.
 What does this mean?
-This allows the home buyer to purchase a higher sales price home.
-Lots of times, the higher DTI decides if a borrower qualifies for a home loan or not.
+This allows the home buyer to purchase a more expensive home.
+For the most part, the debt-to-income ratio determines if a borrower qualifies for a home loan or not.

-For more information on Texas FHA loans, please contact our FHA Home Loan Specialist at 281-860-2533.
+For more information on Texas FHA loans, please contact our FHA Home Loan Specialist at 346-297-0516.